AlcoholRehabHelp Logo

 How much alcohol is too much varies from person to person.
 Various factors play into how alcohol affects different people, including age, weight, gender, and more.

 To avoid drinking too much alcohol, you should drink in moderation.
-Generally, this means no more than one drink a day for women or a maximum of two drinks a day for men.1
+Generally, this means no more than one drink daily for women and two for men.1

 Struggling With Alcohol Misuse or Alcoholism?